 There are two main types of pet stain removers.
 One is enzymatic and the other type contains oxidizing agents.
-Some feature a combination of the two.
+Some pet stain removers even feature a combination of the two.

-Let’s discuss what each of these cleaning agents does and which pet messes they’re best suited to.
+Let’s discuss what each of these cleaning agents does and which pet messes they’re best suited for.

 Enzymatic Pet Stain Removers

 Enzymatic pet stain removers are like yogurt—beneficial microorganisms are the secret to their strength.
-Instead of populating the gut, the microorganisms in an enzymatic cleaner populate the stained surface.
+Instead of populating the gut, however, the microorganisms in enzymatic cleaners populate the stained surface.
 These protease enzymes target protein-based molecules, which are the source of most odors.

-If you’re dealing with urine—the worst of all pet stains—enzymatic cleaners are the only type of product that will work.
-The enzymes break uric acid down into carbon dioxide and ammonia, both of which evaporate into the air.
+If you’re dealing with pet urine—the worst of all pet stains—enzymatic cleaners are the only type of product that work reliably.
+The enzymes in the cleaner break down uric acid into carbon dioxide and ammonia, both of which evaporate into the air.

 Helping the Enzymes Do Their Job

-This locks in warmth and moisture and helps the enzymes to survive longer, spending more time in the affected area and doing more work.
-Remember that cleaning with enzymes is like painting.
-You can’t rush it.
+A plastic covering will lock in warmth and moisture, helping the enzymes to survive longer so they can spend more time in the affected area to do their work.
+Remember that cleaning with enzymes is like painting – you can’t rush it.
 Every application needs to dry naturally before you apply the next one.
 The slower it dries, the better.

 Oxidizing Pet Stain Removers

 Oxidation removes stains and does a great job of extracting most of the molecules responsible for discoloration.
-If a pet stain is discoloring the surface, an oxidizing cleaner is your best choice for erasing it.
+If a pet stain is discoloring the surface, oxidizing cleaners are your best bet for erasing it.

-Oxidizing pet stain removers may discolor your carpet or other soft surfaces.
-Before you dump a gallon of cleaner on your carpet, test it in an inconspicuous area.
+Though oxidizing pet stain removers often do a great job of removing stains, they may discolor your carpet or other soft surfaces.
+So, before you dump a gallon of cleaner on your carpet, test it in an inconspicuous area.

 Sometimes they do and sometimes they don’t.
-It depends on what type of product you’re making and what type of stain you’re trying to get rid of.
+It depends what type of product you’re making and what type of stain you’re trying to get rid of.
 For most stains, a homemade cleaner will work if you make it from the right ingredients.
-Other stains demand an enzymatic cleaner, and that’s something most people can’t make at home.
+That being said, other stains demand an enzymatic cleaner, and that’s something most people can’t make at home.

 When you’re browsing DIY cleaning solutions on Pinterest, these three household items are the ones you’ll see most often.
-A classic homemade carpet cleaning solution consists of any of these three items, either separately or combined.
+A classic homemade carpet cleaner is a simple solution consisting of any of these three items, either separately or combined.